Diddy222/Diddy222/README.md

 - 👋 Hi, I’m @Diddy222
 - 👀 I’m interested in wedsites
-- 🌱 I’m currently learning how to create wedsites bot am not so go for now
+- 🌱 I’m currently learning how to create wedsites but I'm not so go for now
 - 💞️ I’m looking to collaborate but still don't know what exactly for no
 - 📫 How to reach me on Instagram @boi_diddy